 The Work Number is a popular database used by 75% of the Fortune 500 companies use it to verify employment and income data.
 Lenders, credit agencies, apartment managers, and social service agencies may also pull the information form The Work Number to verify your employment history.

 You can request the Work Number report online, on the phone at 1-866-222-5880.

 These reports are not available for everyone.
 You’ll only see this report if you’ve disclosed this information as part of an application for individually underwritten life, health, or disability income insurance during the previous seven years AND if that company uses these databases.

-The Medical Information Bureau and FTC came to an agreement in 1995 to offer consumers information.
-MIB has around 750 member insurance companies.
-This report can contain medical information, drug use, criminal activity, driving record, genetic history, and if you participate in a dangerous sport.
+The report can contain medical information, drug use, criminal activity, driving record, genetic history, and if you participate in a dangerous sport.